 Patient education is an important part of the cancer journey.
 For diverse communities, however, time constraints, communication obstacles and cultural differences can create barriers to education.

-To support patients from different backgrounds, our education materials and videos are developed with patient-friendly medical information and health literacy principles.
+To support patients from different backgrounds, our cancer control and education team creates education materials and videos developed with patient-friendly medical information and health literacy principles.
 They are available in Spanish, Russian, Chinese and other languages and are important resources for our community partnerships with underserved populations.

 We partnered with and supported Promotores de Salud (a program of Providence Community Health Division) and Providence Newberg Medical Center Diagnostic Imaging to provide free mammograms for Latina women.
 The goal of the screening event was early detection of breast cancer, the leading cause of cancer death among U.S. Hispanic women.
 However, when breast cancer is caught at its earliest most treatable stages through preventive screening, women have better health outcomes.